Mythicool/levitymobile/SUPABASE_SETUP.md

 CREATE POLICY "Users can view own redemptions" ON public.redemptions FOR SELECT USING (auth.uid() = user_id);

-CREATE POLICY "Users can view own settings" ON public.user_settings FOR ALL USING (auth.uid() = user_id);

--- Functions and triggers
-CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
+-- 9️⃣ Function to create user profile on signup CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
 BEGIN
   INSERT INTO public.users (id, email, name)
   VALUES (NEW.id, NEW.email, COALESCE(NEW.raw_user_meta_data->>'name', 'User'));

   INSERT INTO public.user_settings (user_id)
   VALUES (NEW.id);

   RETURN NEW;
 END;
 $$ LANGUAGE plpgsql SECURITY DEFINER;

--- Trigger to create user profile on signup
-CREATE TRIGGER on_auth_user_created
+-- 10️⃣ Trigger to create user profile on signup CREATE TRIGGER on_auth_user_created
   AFTER INSERT ON auth.users
   FOR EACH ROW EXECUTE FUNCTION public.handle_new_user();

--- Function to update user points
+-- 11️⃣ Function to update user points
 CREATE OR REPLACE FUNCTION public.update_user_points( p_user_id UUID, p_points INTEGER,